The Black Mill

 The Black Mill in 1927 - photo, Frank Gregory

-When the mill was demolished, under the guidance of mill enthusiast Harry Clark, he recorded that the framing of the mill was definitely constructed in 1785 (East Anglian Daily Times, 17th September 1932).
-Some records of this mill erroneously report that it was moved to its final position in 1824 but this is clearly not the case as it is already shown there on the 1813 Enclosure map.
+Many records of this mill erroneously report that it was moved to its final position in 1824 but this is clearly not the case because it is already shown there 11 years earlier on an 1813 map of Forncett.
 However, it is not present in that position on Faden's map, surveyed between 1790 and 1794.
-Faden showed three mills within a mile of the final position of the Black Mill.
-The closest was just within Tacolneston parish, between New Road and Common Road.
-This mill, sometimes referred to as Tacolneston South Mill, would have had to be moved between 200 and 300 metres.
-An alternative possibility is Tacolneston East Mill, which stood about 1km away, near the junction of New Road and Storeys Lane.
-It was owned by James Blomfield (1739-1820), a miller and baker who lived in Tacolneston.
+Faden showed three mills within a mile of the final position of the Black Mill, two of which could be close enough to have been moved.
+The closest, sometimes referred to as Tacolneston South Mill, was just within Tacolneston parish, between New Road and Common Road.
+This mill would have had to be moved between 200 and 300 metres.
+Another, less likely, possibility is Tacolneston East Mill, which stood about 1km away, near the junction of New Road and Storeys Lane.
+It was owned by James Blomfield, a miller and baker who lived in Tacolneston.
+On Bryant's 1826 map of Forncett all three mills shown on Faden's map are no longer there!

 Faden's map - 1790

 It is notable that in 1932 Harry Clark stated that "the date 1805 on a stone over the door represents the building of the brick round house which was an afterthought".
-This strongly suggests that the Black Mill (originally either Tacolneston South Mill or Tacolneston East Mill) was built with an open trestle in 1785 and was moved to its final position in 1805 when the brick round house was added.
+So, the most likely history of the Black Mill is that it was originally built with an open trestle prior to 1785, probably in the location near Forncett Common shown on Faden's map.
+The mill, which was associated with Maltings Farm, was then rebuilt in 1785.
+It was probably sold in 1786 because Maltings Farm was advertised again in 1787 but not with the mill.

-Whilst the first 20 years of the Black Mill are still uncertain, its history from 1805 to its final demise in 1932 is quite well documented.
+Then around 1805 it was moved to its final position when the brick round house was added.
 During the demolition Harry Clark noted that "Carvings state that one miller came from Marlingford in 1806.
 Another beam carries a list of six names carved in the woodwork which may be the gang of millwrights who constructed the mill.
 The great post itself weighing between three and four tons is now known to have been grown in a field adjoining the present site."

 1817 map of Forncett showing the Black Mill (Norfolk Record Office)

-In 1817 the mill was owned by a Blomfield, probably James Blomfield (1739-1820) from Tacolneston.
+By 1813 the mill was owned by a Blomfield, probably James Blomfield (1739-1820) from Tacolneston.
 James also owned what is now known as Maltings Farm in Forncett End, which was probably the home of his son William (1775-1850).
 William and his family lived in Forncett from 1797 to sometime around 1830 when he moved to Necton, near Swaffham and the mill was taken over by his son, James Blomfield jnr. (b.1797).
 So, in 1839 the tithe records show that the mill was still owned by William Blomfield but was being run by his son James who was living at Maltings Farm.

 1839 Tithe record for the Black Mill and Maltings Farm - Norfolk Record Office